KejPi/AbracaDABra/README.md

 _Note:_ Map is centered in Prague when location is not valid.

 You can also configure default folder to be used to store TII log in CVS format.
 By default it is `Documents` folder.
 Logging can be started from TII dialog.
+You can set timestamps to be in UTC instead of local time.
+This settings affects TII CVS log and [Scanning tool](#scanning-tool) log.
+Additionally GPS coordinates of receiver (RX) and transmitters (TX) can be appended to TII CSV log file.
+This option is particularly useful in mobile reception with NMEA serial port GPS device.

 TII detector can run in _Sensitive_ or in _Reliable_ mode. _Sensitive_ mode is default, it gives good results but in some corner cases the detected weak codes might be invalid. _Reliable_ option on the other hand uses more conservative criteria to evaluate the TII, thus it generally detects less codes but with lower probability of fake detection.